 Monitoring is part of how modern teams operate, whether in the office or remotely.
 But what matters is how it’s used, and whether it supports both the work and the people doing it.
 Let’s take a look at some employee monitoring trends to learn more about how businesses are using employee monitoring technology.

-ExpressVPN’s survey on workplace surveillance trends revealed that many companies now focus on real-time activity tracking.
+ExpressVPN’s survey on employee monitoring trends revealed that many companies now focus on real-time activity tracking.
 Most tools now offer live data on app usage, idle time, and task switching, which managers use to understand how work moves throughout the day.

-Demand for visibility has increased in remote and hybrid setups to ensure work gets done and teams aren’t trapped in bottlenecks.
+Demand for operational visibility has increased in remote and in-office setups to ensure work gets done and teams aren’t trapped in bottlenecks.
 As a result, we’re seeing more companies lean into detailed monitoring, and some are even layering in AI to spot patterns or flag anything unusual.

 The challenge is figuring out how to maintain that sense of trust while giving leaders the insights they need to support their teams.
 Clear policies, honest conversations, and reasonable boundaries can make a big difference.